techie-ag/CFG-rand/README.md

-# AI-ML
+# CFG Extra
-Breast Cancer Prediction using Artificial Intelligence and Machine Learning This was a work carried out during my Msc Coursework
+This is a snippet of my random work in the project carried out in CFG.